deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18072/index.md

 ---
 title: "WorldSimBench: Towards Video Generation Models as World Simulators"
-summary: "WorldSimBench: A new benchmark rigorously evaluates video generation models' ability to simulate realistic, actionable videos, advancing embodied AI."
+summary: "WorldSimBench: a new benchmark rigorously evaluates video generation models as embodied AI agents, using dual evaluation (perceptual and manipulative) and the novel HF-Embodied Dataset."
 categories: ["AI Generated"]
 tags: ["🔖 24-10-23", "🤗 24-10-24"]
 showSummary: true